 Great For: Women and girls looking to make periods more fun

 If you’re prepared to make a bigger change in your life, reusable is definitely the way to go.
 Reusable pads are just one way to make your monthly menstrual cycle greener.
-Purchase them online from a local, small business like Bloody Beautiful CSP or make your own!
+Purchase them online from a small business or make your own!
 It’s easier than you think.
 In our family, my cousin Sonya has experimented with making her own sanitary towels for her teenage daughters and she has some great tips and recommendations for you.

 “When I first started making reusable sanitary towels, I literally stuck a normal sanitary towel to a piece of paper, photocopied it and got a basic pattern, then I’d use this as a pattern to cut out fabric.”

 “I gathered odds of fabric from around the house, things like old T-shirt’s (for top layer), old towels (for core layers) and fleece dressing gown (for base layer).
 Mainly, I used clothes the girls had outgrown or that were stained or damaged and would otherwise have gone in the bin.
 Then I discovered Facebook pages where they would give away free patterns so I started making them different shapes and sizes using these.”

 “The beauty of making your own reusable sanitary towels is being able to make them a size that fits your body!
 One of my daughter’s is tiny so needed something quite narrow, whilst my other daughter is a fairly heavy bleeder so needed larger pads.
 I was also amazed to learn that us girls can either be front bleeders, rear bleeders or central bleeders.
 Making your own reusable pads is a great way to bespoke your period products to the style and length that matches your body.”